 Aged 16 and newly back from four years living in Australia, I hadn’t yet made any close friends and at weekends I watched with envy as our neighbour Jimmy Richardson went off on his motorbike with a rucksack on his back.
 Eventually, I plucked up enough courage to talk with him about where he went and what he had been doing over those weekends – Jimmy explained about this little cottage that he went to up in the Cheviot hills and said he would be very happy to take me the next weekend, the Easter weekend of 1956.
 There was a mad scramble during the week while I got my gear collected together, then on the next Thursday night off I went on Jimmy’s pillion seat, en route to Alwinton and the start of the most formative period of my life.
 I must have been deeply affected by the experience, because when writing these words 60 years later I remembered every detail of that long weekend as if it were yesterday.
 The open nature of the discussions, the primitive cooking arrangements, the bunk beds with rough blankets, the chemical toilets, my first pint in the Rose and Thistle pub, every item was there in clear recall.

-I was entranced and went back on my own the very next weekend, taking the Friday night bus up to the Three Wheat Heads pub in Thropton (imagine my dismay when everyone else got off in Rothbury!), then walking the nine miles to Alwinton and three miles up Clennel Street to a dark and lonely cottage, empty now of the conversation and laughter of the previous weekend.
+I was entranced and went back on my own the very next weekend, taking the Friday night bus up to the Three Wheat Heads pub in Thropton (imagine my dismay when everyone else got off in Rothbury!), then walking the nine miles to Alwinton and three miles up Clennel Street to a dark and cold cottage, empty now of the conversation and laughter of my first visit.

 Later in the day, anxiously watching the area to the south, I saw tiny figures striding up the track, new friends that I could get to know, people with new stories to share.
 I knew that many of the regular visitors were people that had travelled extensively and I looked forward to sitting in the inglenook beside the fire, listening as these pilgrims talked about their travels and the sights that they had seen.

-As you read this, Wholehope is no more and the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind; but go there, sit on the stones that mark the site and listen carefully – you may hear faint ghostly echoes of singing and laughter from times long past.
+As you read this, that world has gone and the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind; but go there, sit on the stones that mark the site and listen carefully – you may hear faint ghostly echoes of singing and laughter from times long past.

 My family all know that I want my ashes to be spread over the site, so in the future, if you need to talk with me, then that will be the best place to try!